Revenue

 Competition

-Strava operates in the connected fitness and activity tracking market, where it has established itself as a social platform for athletes with 100 million users and $265M in annual recurring revenue.
+Strava operates in the connected fitness and activity tracking market, where it has established itself as a social platform for athletes with 195 million registered users, 50 million monthly active users, and ARR approaching $500M.
+The platform has seen 80% year-over-year download growth, per Sensor Tower.

 Traditional fitness apps